zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    and to turn it back on once all your messages have been imported.

 .. note:: **Gmail / G Suite users:**
       Google is in the process of upgrading its security policies.
       To stay up-to-date, do **not** add your account as an email channel—instead, create a :doc:`Google channel </channels/google/accounts/account-setup>`.
+   **Microsoft 365 users:**
+      Microsoft is in the process of upgrading its security policies.
+      To stay up-to-date, do **not** add your account as an email channel—instead, create a :doc:`Microsoft 365 channel </channels/microsoft365/accounts/account-setup>`.

-   **Office365 / Exchange users:** Shared mailboxes are not supported.
+   **Microsoft 365 / Exchange users:** Shared mailboxes are not supported.

 Basic
 -----